 Oftentimes, when people think of workouts, the activities that come to mind are running and weightlifting.
 Most people think that these exercises are hard work, so they’d rather keep to their old sedentary habits.

 To keep yourself motivated to move, choose something that you have fun while doing.
-For some people, having a fun workout means enrolling in a flying trapeze class, doing capoeira, or just dancing around in the comfort of your own room.
+For some people, having a fun workout means enrolling in a flying trapeze class, doing capoeira, going through a yoga challenge, or just dancing around in the comfort of your own room.

 11. Strap a fitness tracker on.